 Chapchar Kut is a harvest festival of bamboo shoots, celebrated to mark the drying up process and subsequent cultivation.
-This is one of the incredible cultural festivals in March in India, where the local people wear their traditional outfit, dance and sing, play drums, gongs and cymbals.
-Carnivals are also held along with stalls of local food, flower shows and handicrafts.
+This is one of the incredible cultural festivals in March in India, where the local people wear their traditional outfit, dance, and sing, play drums, gongs, and cymbals.
+Carnivals are also held along with stalls of local food, flower shows, and handicrafts.

-How’s it celebrated: The bamboo dance is the main attraction of the festival.
+Key attractions: The bamboo dance is the main attraction of the festival.
 In this dance, men tap the bamboo and open and close them in rhythmic beats as the women step in and out elegantly to the beats of bamboos.

-2017 Date: March 3
+Date: 4th March

 Where: Paripally Kodimoottil Bhagavathy Temple, Kollam district, Kerala